IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Reset timeout

-Resets the explicit timeout, so that the implicit timeout from the configuration is used.
+Resets the explicit timeout, so that the implicit one from the configuration is used in steps which wait for a specific condition.

 Support